PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/answer-0-1-2(1).md

             )
         else:
             indexed = data._constructor_sliced(data[values].values, index=index)
     return indexed.unstack(columns)
 ```

-With this modification, when `columns` is `None`, the function will raise a `ValueError` with the message "Columns argument is required in pivot function".
+With this modification, when `columns` is `None`, a `ValueError` will be raised with the message `"'columns' argument cannot be None"`.
+This provides a more accurate and informative error message to the user.

-Now the modified code should pass the failing test without impacting other tests.
+The fixed code includes minimal changes to the original source code and ensures that the program passes the failed test without affecting other successful tests.